 Literal Rule - The literal rule involves applying the ’plain, ordinary literal meaning’ of words – even if this could lead to a manifest absurdity.

 Long Title - The ‘long title’ sets out the purposes of the act.

-Lords Of Appeal In Ordinary - Also known as law lords as they sit in the house of lords until the supreme court opened in october 2009.
+Lords Of Appeal In Ordinary - Also known as law lords, they sat in the house of lords until the supreme court opened in october 2009.

 Loss Of Control, Formerly Provocation - If adequate loss of control is established, a murder charge may be reduced to manslaughter.